vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/DSP_Downsampling.md

 # Signal Downsampling

 Downsampling is a signal processing technique used to reduce the sampling rate of a signal by retaining only a subset of the original samples.
 This process effectively reduces the data rate and the size of the dataset, making it more manageable for storage or further processing.
 The primary goal of downsampling is to capture the essential features of the signal while discarding redundant information.
-Mathematically, if $$x[n]$$ represents the original signal, the downsampled signal $$y[m]$$ can be obtained by taking every $$M$$-th sample of $$x[n]$$:
+Mathematically, if $x[n]$ represents the original signal, the downsampled signal $y[m]$ can be obtained by taking every $$M$$-th sample of $x[n]$:

 $$
 y[m] &= x[mM]